 For many Americans, the European fixation with culture might seem outdated-if not outright quaint.
 Even though Europe might even have more modern technology in some places.
-A test done by PCMAG showed that overall Western Europeans have faster computers as Americans, don’t worry though, you can speed up your computer for free easily with various free tools on the internet(even with good free tips like on http://www.speed-up-pc.org).
+A test done by PCMAG showed that overall Western Europeans have faster computers as Americans, don’t worry though, you can speed up your computer or website for free easily with various free tools from GiftOfSpeed like this png compressor on the internet or with tips like on http://www.speed-up-pc.org).
 All silliness aside, you have to understand that culture is the lifeblood of Europe.
 Whereas in America, culture is intertwined with a political and legal framework, culture is closer to home in Europe.
 It defines a person.
 You have to remember that for such a small geographic space, Europe contains dozens of languages and dialects.
 In fact, there are so many cultural groups in small areas, it is no wonder we got the word ‘Balkanization’ from Europe.
 Culture defines people.
 It sets them apart from each other.
 It also impacts their expectations of other cultural groups.
 It sets boundaries.
 For Americans, culture is always a work in progress.
 Instead of a celebration in the past, its main value is that you can celebrate it now as it evolves and grows into something bigger and different.
 To Americans, culture is all about self-reinvention.
 To Europeans, culture is about remembering and celebrating.
 Instead of providing a roughly outlined bass line which a jazz band improvises around, the European view of culture is a solid template in the past that provides guidelines and boundaries.
 To Americans, the guidelines and boundaries are temporary and be reinvented by the next beat or bass line.
 This can come in helpful in modern day times, where stuff like finding ways how to lose weight quickly has become more important as enjoying a nice meal with your family.
 To each his own.